ansible/ansible/docs/docsite/rst/networking_guide/network_debug_troubleshooting.rst

 Suggestions to resolve:

-Follow the steps detailed in enable_network_logging_.
+Follow the steps detailed in :ref:`enable network logging <enable_network_logging>`

-If the identified the error message from the log file is
+If the identified error message from the log file is:

-For example:

 .. code-block:: yaml